-While we can whisper about winning it, this World Cup is a big deal, as with a more connected world than ever, everyone is watching and talking about it.
+The World Cup this year was a big deal, with a more connected world than ever, everyone was watching and talking about it.

 England's close 2-1 win over Tunisia, for example, attracted a TV audience of 18.3 million, beating May's Royal Wedding and proving once and for all that Harry Kane is more popular than Prince Harry.
 But while that equated to 69.2 per cent of the potential audience, that pales in comparison to Iceland's first ever World Cup game, as 99.6 per cent of the country's TV viewers watched their side draw with Argentina.

-Overall, it's expected that 3.4 billion people will watch this year's World Cup - and they'll be doing a lot more than sitting in front of their TV.
+Overall, it was expected that 3.4 billion people would watch this year's World Cup - and they did lot more than sitting in front of their TV.

 The second screen is social

-This year, social media is where much of the world Cup will be discussed.
-More than half of fans (51 per cent) will use social media while watching the World Cup, with 50 per cent messaging friends during the games.
+This year, social media was where much of the world Cup was discussed.
+More than half of fans (51 per cent) used social media while watching the World Cup, with 50 per cent messaging friends during the games.

 672 million tweets using the #WorldCup hashtag were sent

-It's not just on the big screen where England fans are watching.
-This World Cup, online streaming has also proven to be a hugely popular option, letting people keep up with the football wherever they are.
+It's not just on the big screen where England fans were watching.
+This World Cup, online streaming had also proven to be a hugely popular option, letting people keep up with the football wherever they were.
 Indeed, more than three million people used the BBC's iPlayer or Sport website to watch the win over Tunisia - a new record for the service.

 Is streaming meeting expectations?

-However, those using iPlayer or ITV Hub might find they aren't quite getting the true live experience.
-In fact, these 'live' streams are often at least two minutes behind broadcast TV, which means fans following along on social media learn about goals and incidents long before they see them.
+However, those using iPlayer or ITV Hub might have found they weren't quite getting the true live experience.
+In fact, these 'live' streams are often at least two minutes behind broadcast TV, which meant fans following along on social media learnt about goals and incidents long before they saw them.